rebelsky/sams-assorted-musings-reflections/slash-backslash.md

 ---

-a link to a more authoritative page

----

 [1] Or at least most Americans in the twenty-first century.

 [2] Or "back slash", to match the spacing of "forward slash".